Perman: Main characters

 Mitsuo/Perman is the protagonist of the series.
 He is an 11-and-a-half-year-old young boy who's chosen as the first Earth Perman by Birdman.
 Of the five known Earth Permans, he has had the closest calls to having his secret identity revealed.
 He is not very good at studying, but he can do well if he tries hard enough.
 He has a crush on Michiko, a girl from his class, as well as being a big fan of the idol Sumire Hoshino (whom he doesn't know is Perko), to the point of wanting to marry her.

 Mitsuo is often lazy and dumps his work on his copy robot, leading to the robot occasionally resenting him, but works hard when things get serious.
 As Perman, he is willing to do anything to please others, which sometimes lands him in trouble.
 At the end of the series, all of his achievements as Perman were acknowledged by Birdman and he travels to Bird Planet for training to become Birdman's successor.

-There is a manga chapter titled "Perman Returns" (omitted from regular volumes), where he returns to Earth only for 2 hours on a vacation before going back.
+There is a manga chapter titled "Perman Returns" (omitted from regular volumes), where he returns to Earth only for 2 hours on a vacation before having to go back.

 Mitsuo is voiced by Katsue Miwa in both the 1967 and 1983 TV series.